-Overage / Under-credited
+Overage/Under-credited

-For high schools, a student's overage/under-credited status is based on credits earned and Regents passed given the student's age (where age is as of December 31 of the entry school year, and the credits and Regents are earned before the start of the entry school year).
-During the COVID-19 pandemic, some Regents exams were not offered, and eligible students received waivers for those exams.
-For this metric, a Regents waiver is equivalent to a passed Regents exam.
+A student is considered overage/under-credited based on the following criteria (where age is as of December 31 of the entry school year, and the credits and Regents are before the start of the entry school year).

-Age Criteria 16 Under 22 credits and two or fewer Regents passed.
-17 • Under 22 credits; or Under 33 credits and three or fewer Regents passed.
-18 Under 22 credits; or Under 33 credits and four or fewer Regents passed; or Under 44 credits and one or fewer Regents passed.
-19 or older Under 33 credits; or Under 44 credits and one or fewer Regents passed.
+Age Criteria

+16 • Under 11 credits; or

+Under 22 credits and zero Regents passed.

+17 • Under 22 credits; or

+Under 33 credits and zero Regents passed.

+18 Under 33 credits and four or fewer Regents passed.

+19 or older • Under 33 credits; or

+Under 44 credits and four or fewer Regents passed; or

+Two or fewer Regents passed.

-For students entering a high school from outside of the NYC Public School system,, a credits-only criteria is used (because those students may not have taken Regents exams at their prior school).
+For students entering a high school from outside of the NYC Public School system, a credits-only criteria is used (because those students may not have taken Regents exams at their prior school).